Blue-Dye vs. Pink-Dye Pregnancy Tests: Which is Better?

 You may hear in the online forums and blogs that pink-dye pregnancy tests are better than blue-dye tests.
 Is that true?
 Let’s dig in.

 There are a lot of pregnancy test options on the market.
-When it comes to analog options (you know, the one with two lines), you’ll find two types of tests: those with blue-dye results, and those with pink.
+When it comes to analog options (you know, the one with two lines), you’ll find two types of tests: those with blue-dye pregnancy tests, and pink-dye pregnancy tests.
 You may hear in the online forums and blogs that pink-dye tests are better.
 Is that true?
 Let’s dig in.

 Pregnancy test 101

 Regardless of the dye a manufacturer uses, all pregnancy tests work the same way.
 Home pregnancy tests detect a hormone called human Chorionic Gonadotropin (hCG). hCG is released into the body when an embryo has been implanted in the uterine wall.
+So, what does a positive pregnancy test look like?
 If hCG is detected, a test line (pink or blue, depending on the test) will appear.
 The farther along in the pregnancy, the more hCG will be present in the urine and the darker the line.

 Stepping back, what makes a good pregnancy test?